Grand Ridge, Florida: History

 In 1860, Judge John Thomas Porter and his wife Phoebe J. Porter (née Finley) moved from New Salem, Fayette County, Pennsylvania to Illinois with their son Ebenezer F. Porter (born 1859), close to Grand Ridge, Illinois in LaSalle County, Illinois, where they lived on a farm until 1872.
 Porter was at first a farmer, and afterward a lumberman and grain dealer.
 In 1872, he moved into Grand Ridge, Illinois proper, and built and operated two grain elevators.
 In 1881, he moved to Florida and engaged in the lumber business.
 He founded the Town of Grand Ridge, Florida, naming it in honor of his old Illinois home.

 John T. Porter also owned the West Florida Echo, a newspaper in Grande Ridge.
 He was a Republican and it is reported as the only Republican newspaper in the northwestern panhandle of Florida at the start of the 20th century.
 His son Ebenezer F. Porter became a state legislator in Kansas.

-The town was officially incorporated as a municipality in 1951, despite being settled since 1881.
+The Town of Grand Ridge was officially incorporated as a municipality in 1951, despite being settled since 1881.

 Geography

-The approximate coordinates for the Town of Grand Ridge is located in southeastern Jackson County at (30.711977, –85.018091).
+The approximate coordinates for the Town of Grand Ridge is located in southeastern Jackson County.

 U.S. Route 90 travels through the northern side of the town, leading east 11 mi to Chattahoochee and northwest 13 mi to Marianna, the county seat.
 Florida State Road 69 runs through the center of town as Porter Avenue, leading north 10 mi to Two Egg and south 4 mi to Interstate 10 at Exit 152.

 According to the United States Census Bureau, Grand Ridge has a total area of 4.42 sqmi, of which 4.25 sqmi are land and 0.17 sqmi, or 3.85%, are water.